 - Type the asset strip type. - Numbering the numbering mode.
-See Asset Strip (on page 281). - Offset the starting number of the rack unit numbering. - Orientation the strip's orientation. - 4.
-Press $oldsymbol{O}$ again to show a list of available tags and their information. - When the list exceeds one page, the currently-selected main tag and total of available main tags are indicated in the top-right corner of the display. - If the desired tag is not visible, press or visible, press or visible, press - 5.
-If any blade extension strip is connected to this asset strip, select it and

-Press O to view a list of available tags and asset IDs on this extension strip.
+See Asset Strip (on page 282). - Offset the starting number of the rack unit numbering. - Orientation the strip's orientation. - 4.
+Press again to show a list of available tags and their information. - When the list exceeds one page, the currently-selected main tag and total of available main tags are indicated in the top-right corner of the display. - If the desired tag is not visible, press or to scroll up or down. - 5.
+If any blade extension strip is connected to this asset strip, select it and Press to view a list of available tags and asset IDs on this extension strip.